iamnotsharath/Stock-Pitch-for-Apple/README.md

 #Discuss the competitive landscape in which Apple and Samsung operate, including the strengths and weaknesses of other major players in the industry.
 #Evaluate how Apple and Samsung compare to their competitors in terms of market share, innovation, and other key factors.

+#Check how feasible it is to buy each of these stocks from future perspective